papir805/ElectroniCart-Sales-Analysis/README.md

 ![sales_volume_heatmap](./images/sales_volume_heatmap.png)
 <p style="text-align: center;"><em>Sample pivot table.
 Other tables are linked below in their relevant sections.</em></p>

-Sales volume grew steadily throughout 2020, reaching its highest point in December 2020, but declined throughout 2021 and 2022 and is now lower than most pre-pandemic levels. **Two out of three of the most recent months have the lowest sales volume since the company was established**.
+Sales volume grew steadily throughout 2020, reaching its highest point in December 2020, but declined throughout 2021 and 2022 and is now lower than most pre-pandemic levels. **Two out of three of the most recent months have the lowest sales volume in the company's lifetime**.

 ## Product Mix
 Between 2019 and 2022, **four items constitute 96% of all sales**: